matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 2) The tree by itself is a graphical representation of a collection of rules.
 Just a few thousand conditional branches checking the values of attributes.
 One big problem: This algorithm has extremely low bias and very high variance.
 When the tree grows, it is essentially adding more and more rules.
 The tree *grows aorund the data*.
 Can be affected by random state starts.
+- What to do?
+Start cutting branche (reducing ruleset), called pruning.
+-